DasunThathsara/User-defined-Regex/README.md

 <br /><br />
 ## How to run?
 First, go to the [python](https://github.com/DasunThathsara/User-defined-Regex/tree/main/Python) folder and find the main.py file.
 This is the code file in this scenario.
 You can run it using your own test cases and open the [results](https://github.com/DasunThathsara/User-defined-Regex/tree/main/Python/results) folder to view the outputs.
 If you want to add a new test case, go to the [test cases](https://github.com/DasunThathsara/User-defined-Regex/tree/main/Python/test%20cases) folder and create your own test case file.
-The test case file has two lines.

 <br />